Alan Zendell, July 2, 2017

 There’s an irony in that, if you don’t mind another slight play on words.
 In high school, we all read Animal Farm, the brilliant allegory on human nature told through animals.
 Do you remember Napoleon, the character that led the populist revolution against the tyranny of the farmer?
 He succeeded by convincing the hard-working animals that made the farm profitable that he would improve their lives when the corrupt human presence was gone.
 Napoleon overthrew the farmer, but once in power began tearing up the democratic reforms that had rallied his base of power.
 He intimidated the other animals and turned on those he considered disloyal.

 Napoleon, the most vicious and duplicitous animal on the farm turned out to be worse than the humans who were overthrown.
-He betrayed every principal he claimed to believe in and replaced them with the simple doctrine: Napoleon is always right.
+He betrayed every principle he claimed to believe in and replaced them with the simple doctrine: Napoleon is always right.

 Napoleon, of course, was a pig.